christinang3030/SimStation/README.md

 3. Plague: Simulates a viral illness spreading between people.
 4. Prisoner's Dilemma Tournament: Simulates prisoners playing the prisoner's dilemma with varying strategies.

+WHAT WE LEARNED

+We learned how to use and customize frameworks, how agents interact within a simulation, how to collaborate with team members, and how to use version control and GitHub.